Imad Khalili: Coaching career

 He worked as the assistant coach of Hammarby's senior squad in both 2021 and 2022, focused on the individual development of players.
 In early 2023, Khalili became the head coach of their feeder team Hammarby TFF in Ettan, Sweden's third tier.
+He left the club on 2 July 2023, becoming the assistant coach to his former colleague Miloš Milojević at Al Wasl in the UAE Pro League.

 Personal life

 Khalili was born in Dubai, United Arab Emirates.
 His parents are Palestinians from Lebanon.
 At a young age, the family settled in the town of Helsingborg in southern Sweden.

 He is the cousin of fellow professional footballer Abdul Khalili, who was part of the Sweden under-21 squad which won the 2015 European Championship.
 Another cousin, Moustafa Zeidan, previously played in the youth system at Aston Villa.